fundacionctic/edc-mvd-deploy-kit/README.md

 # EDC MVD Dataspace Kit

-A parameterized deployment toolkit for Eclipse EDC dataspaces, evolved from the original MVD.
+A parameterized deployment toolkit for Eclipse EDC dataspaces, evolved from the [original Eclipse Dataspace Components (EDC) MVD](https://github.com/eclipse-edc/MinimumViableDataspace).
 Built with Docker Compose for simplified deployment, this kit enables configuration of dataspace participants and supports both local development and internet-exposed production environments.

 ## Overview